trinistr/dicey/README.md

 > [!NOTE]
 > 💡 If your die definition starts with a negative number, it can be bracketed, prefixed with "d", or put after "--" pseudo-argument to avoid processing as an option.

-Dicey is in principle able to handle any real numeric dice and some abstract dice with well-defined summation (tested on complex numbers), though not every possibility is exposed through command-line interface: that is limited to floating-point values.

-Currently, three algorithms for calculating frequencies are implemented, with different possibilities and trade-offs.
+Currently, three algorithms for calculating distributions are implemented, with different possibilities and trade-offs.

 > [!NOTE]
 > 💡 Complexity is listed for **n** dice with at most **m** sides and is only an approximation.

 ### Kronecker substitution

 An algorithm based on fast polynomial multiplication.
-This is the default algorithm, used for most reasonable dice.
+This is the algorithm which probably will be used by auto-selector for most reasonable dice.

 - Limitations: only **integer** dice are allowed, including **regular** dice.
 - Example: `dicey 5 3,4,1 0,`
 - Complexity: **O(n<sup>3</sup>⋅m<sup>2</sup>)**
 - Running time examples:
   - 6d1000 — 0.5 seconds
-  - 1000d6 — 18 seconds
+  - 1000d6 — 20 seconds

 ### Multinomial coefficients